This Balkan tour will show you the most beautiful sights that Balkan countries have to offer.

 From there on, we`ll continue to Belgrade.
 Overnight in Belgrade.

 The tour then goes on to the street of Serbian Rulers and then we’ll see New and Old Palaces, Terazije Square, and National Theater.
-Arrival at Belgrade Fortress and Kalemegdan, the best place to see Belgrade’s symbol – Statue of the Victor – and observe the history of Roman and Ottoman Rule in Belgrade.
+Later, we will arrive at Belgrade Fortress and Kalemegdan, the best place to see Belgrade’s symbol – Statue of the Victor – and observe the history of Roman and Ottoman Rule in Belgrade.
 Then we’ll move on walking in the main city’s pedestrian zone, Knez Mihailova Street and Republic Square.

 Around noon, we will continue our journey to the capital of Macedonia – Skopje.
 Overnight in Skopje.